 - a.
 Known Applicant.
 Consider the application of a known applicant verified on submission of PS Form 1093. - b.
-Unknown Applicant - (1) An unknown applicant must present valid identification with the application.
-The following are examples of acceptable identification: - (a) Driver's license. - (b) Military, government, or an established corporate identification card. - (c) Passport. - (d) Other credential showing the applicant's signature and a serial number or other indicia that can be traced to the bearer (Social Security cards are not acceptable identification). - (2) Consider an application verified if there is no discrepancy between information on the application and on the identification presented.
+Unknown Applicant - (1) An unknown applicant must present an acceptable primary and secondary form of identification (see 131.3). - (2) Consider an application verified if there is no discrepancy between information on the application and on the identification presented.
 If the information on the application does not match that on the identification, verification procedures must be followed to substantiate that the applicant resides or conducts business at the address shown.
 Complete this verification within 3 workdays. - c.
 Assignment.
 A caller service number is assigned immediately after approval of the application and receipt of the caller service fee.